lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 <!-- Moss picture with punctiforme? -->

 <!--

+	•	This paragraph is already quite informative, but it could benefit from a more structured flow.
+	•	Introduce the diversity of cyanobacterial symbioses with an overarching statement.
+	•	Provide specific examples for each type of environment (marine, freshwater, terrestrial) and highlight key studies or findings.
+	•	Discuss the significance of non-obligate symbioses and their implications for ecological flexibility and resilience.
+	•	Include more references to scientific literature to support the examples and claims.

 chatgpt Suggestions:
 	•	This paragraph provides a good overview, but it could benefit from more detail on specific examples.